Getting Started with Git

 Commit

-Save the current index changes as a new commit.
+Save the changes in the current index as a new commit.
 This commit includes the user's changes and information.

 # Submit with a commit message